When we get angry at other drivers, we have a tendency to do reckless things and behave erratically.

 Who Should You Contact?

-If you got road rage and received a NY traffic ticket or were charged with a crime as a result of your actions, contact The Rosenblum Law Firm today.
+If you got road rage and received a NY traffic ticket or were charged with a crime as a result of your actions, contact Rosenblum Law today.
 We will fight for your rights; negotiate with the prosecutor; and do all we can to help you avoid a conviction, suspension, points, and the negative fallout associated with road rage related offenses.
 E-mail or call us today at 888-883-5529.